 Any person who engages in the United States in the business of manufacturing, exporting, or temporarily importing defense articles or furnishing defense services is required to register with DDTC.
 Manufacturers of defense articles who do not engage in exporting must nevertheless register.
 Registration is a primary means to provide the U.S. Government with necessary information on who is involved in certain manufacturing and exporting activities.
 Registration does not confer any export rights or privileges.
 Registration is generally a precondition to the issuance of any license or other approval.
 Companies must obtain a license or other approval before disclosing any technical data controlled by the USML to foreign end-users.
-A company may negotiate and sign contracts with foreign governments without U.S. Government authorization, provided discussions are limited to information in the public domain and no technical data described on the USML is revealed.
-However, the company is required to obtain a license or other approval in order to transfer defense articles, which may include technical data for marketing purposes, or defense services to foreign persons.
+Companies are required to obtain a license or other approval in order to transfer defense articles or defense services to foreign persons.
 U.S. persons or foreign persons subject to U.S. jurisdiction who engage in arms brokering activities, as defined in Part 129 of the ITAR, must register with DDTC.
 Their brokering activities may be subject to prior approval (license requirements) by DDTC, required by Section 129.4 of the ITAR.

 Under the EAR there is not a requirement for persons exporting or otherwise engaged with items that are "subject to the EAR" to register with BIS.
 In order to apply for a license from BIS or submit a classification request, an applicant is required to create a free account in an online submission system called the Simplified Network Application System (SNAP-R) on the BIS website at www.bis.doc.gov.
-For the export of conventional arms under the "600 series" and firearms controlled under ECCNs 0A501.a or .b, shotguns with a barrel length less than 18 inches controlled under ECCN 0A502, or ammunition controlled under ECCN 0A505 except for .c, there are additional export clearance requirements that are applicable to those commodities.
+For the export of conventional arms under the "600 series" and firearms controlled under ECCNs 0A501.a or .b, shotguns with a barrel length less than 18 inches controlled under ECCN 0A502, or ammunition controlled under ECCN 0A505 except for .c. there are additional export clearance requirements that are applicable to those commodities.
 For these items the EAR requires submitting information to the U.S. Government prior to export with the submission of Electronic Export Information (EEI) filing in the Automated Export System (AES), including for exports to Canada and applies regardless of the dollar value.
 These AES filing requirements for the "600 series" are specified in § 758.1(b)(9) and for the 0x5zz ECCNs in section § 758.1(b)(9).
 There any additional export clearance requirements that need to be complied with for exports of firearms controlled under ECCN 0A501.a or .b, or shotguns with a barrel length less than 18 inches controlled under ECCN 0A502 when using License Exception TMP.
-Specifically, in accordance with the requirements in § 758.1(b)(9) and (g)(4)(i) of the EAR. the exporter or its agent must provide documentation that includes the serial number. make, model, and caliber of each firearm being exported by filing these data elements in an EEI filing in AES for exports authorized under License Exception TMP under paragraphs (a)(5) or (6).
+Specifically, in accordance with the requirements in § 758.1(b)(9) and (g)(4)(i) of the EAR, the exporter or its agent must provide documentation that includes the serial number, make, model, and caliber of each firearm being exported by filing these data elements in an EEI filing in AES for exports authorized under License Exception TMP under paragraphs (a)(5) or

-The Department of State retains brokering controls for items which are now listed on the CCL that are also listed on the USMIL.
-All defense articles described in the USMIL or the USML are subject to the brokering controls administered by the U.S. Department of State in part 129 of the ITAR.
+The Department of State retains jurisdiction for brokering activities for items which are now listed on the CCL that are also listed on the USMIL.
+All defense articles described in the USMIL or the USMIL are subject to the brokering controls administered by the U.S. Department of State in part 129 of the ITAR.
 The transfer of defense articles from the ITAR's USML to the EAR's CCL for purposes of export controls does not affect the list of defense articles controlled on the USMIL under section 38 of the AECA, 22 U.S.C.
 2778, for purposes of permanent import or brokering controls.